analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 ### Create the project

-You don't need to do anything special to deploy to Vercel, everything is handled automatically.
+By default, when deploying to Vercel, the build preset is handled automatically.

 1. Create a new project and select the repository that contains your code.